 2 Reasons Against Calisthenics

 As for the negatives of calisthenics, here are a couple quick ones.

 - It’s much more difficult to train specific muscle groups instead of your body as a whole.
 Trying to isolate tiny muscles becomes a challenge since most calisthenic movements requires that you work your body as a unit.

 - Calisthenics build mass slowly.
-Most guys who train with calisthenics have a fairly lean and limber look.
+How long it takes to build muscle with calisthenics varies.
+Most guys who train this way have a fairly lean and limber look.
 This is because calisthenic movements are somewhat difficult for creating a mass-building program.
 This is often better suited for weight programs.

 4 Undeniable Benefits of Weight Training

 - If you want to strengthen your muscles quickly and dramatically, weightlifting is by far your best option.
 There are so many exercises and machines created around the idea of training with weights that building muscle using this method has become very simpler in recent decades.

 - No matter if you use free weights or weight machines, you will see amazing results because you can change the resistance and train specific muscles.
 Unlike calisthenics, muscle isolation and varying your training resistance is made much easier.